-David Catlin is a founding ensemble member of the Lookingglass Theatre Company, the recipient of the 2011 Tony Award for Outstanding Regional Theatre.
+David Catlin is a founding ensemble member of the Lookingglass Theatre Company, the recipient of the 2011 Tony Award for Outstanding Regional Theatre and the 2016 MacArthur Foundation Award for Creative & Effective Institutions.
 While still a senior in Northwestern’s theatre department, David and seven fellow students decided to create a new theatre company that sought “to redefine the limits of theatrical experience and to make theatre exhilarating, inspirational, and accessible to all.”
-Twenty-five years later, Lookingglass has created and produced over fifty world premieres—work that is collaborative, inventive, and transformational.
+Almost thrity-five years later, Lookingglass has created and produced over seventy world premieres—work that is collaborative, inventive, and transformational.
 David served as the company’s first co-artistic director (with David Kersnar) and more recently served as artistic director (2003-2010).
 Other leadership positions with Lookingglass include managing director, interim executive director, and director of artistic development.

 Catlin is a theatre-maker who acts, writes, directs, and teaches.
 Like the work created at Lookingglass, his theatre is ensemble-based, story-centric, and utilizes physical, visual, and aural storytelling in collaboration with a traditional emphasis on character and text.
-His work has appeared in Chicago, New York, Los Angeles, Philadelphia, Atlanta, Syracuse, Louisville, and Princeton, New Jersey.
+His work has been produced in Chicago, New York City, Los Angeles, Tucson, Baltimore, Miami, Denver, Philadelphia, Atlanta, Syracuse, Louisville, and Princeton, New Jersey.